steffitan23/cubstart-website/src/hw/web/hw1.md

 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS)

 # Homework Submission!
-There is a gradescope assignment on our class for this homework!
+There is a [Gradescope](https://www.gradescope.com/) assignment on our class for this homework!
 You should be able to drag and drop/upload your files to your submission.